 If a child’s behaviour consistently affects the delivery of the workshop or course, the safety of the other pupils and the ability for said child to access the content effectively, Role Models will discuss this with the parent.
 It may be deemed that the child’s behavioural needs cannot be met effectively and therefore the workshop or course is not right for them to attend.
 If at any time a child’s behaviour is extremely anti-social or aggressive then they may need to leave the course or workshop immediately.
 Abuse, both verbal and/or physical, against a member of Role Models staff or another child will not be tolerated and may lead to immediate removal.
 Bullying of any form will not be tolerated in any workshop or course.

 Physical intervention will only be used as a last resort, if Role Models staff believe that action is necessary to prevent injury to the child or others, or to prevent significant damage to equipment or property.
 The use of any physical intervention must also take account of the characteristics of the child including their age, gender, special educational needs, physical needs or disability, developmental level or cultural issues.
-If a Role Models member of staff has to physically restrain a child, the Head of Character Education (Louise Treherne) and Role Models DSL will be notified and an Incident record will be completed.
+If a Role Models member of staff has to physically restrain a child, the Role Models Designated Safeguarding Lead (DSL) will be notified and an Incident record will be completed.
 The incident will be discussed with the parent or guardian as soon as possible.
 If Role Models staff are not confident about their ability to contain a situation, they should call Role Models DSL or, in extreme cases, the police.

 Incident sheets will be used to record any serious behaviour incident or any incident where handling or physical intervention is needed.
-Sheets will be kept on file at the Role Models office.
+Details from these sheets will be stored in Podio, our CRM system.

 Role Models will make sure that staff receive training in respect of basic behavioural management, including strategies, the content of this policy and how to ensure the safety of the children in their care.

 Setting an Agreement – Guidance for Role Models